reemkassim/bellabeat-smart-device-analysis/README.md

 The analysis was conducted using Microsoft Excel and Power Query, covering daily activity and sleep data from smart device users.

+## Project Context

+This project was completed as the capstone project for the **Google Data Analytics Professional Certificate**.

 ## Business Task

 Analyse smart device usage data to identify trends in users' activity and sleep patterns, and use these insights to develop data-driven recommendations that could support Bellabeat's marketing strategy.